 How to invest every month to get assured returns?

 I am not a great fan of all the endowment policies floating around, as though many of them boast of assured returns, they won’t be able to compete with inflation and market interest rates.
-The best way would be to invest in Debt and Equity equally.
+The best way to save for the future of your baby would be to invest in debt and equity equally.
+This will give your money a chance to grow over time while still being relatively safe.

 Debt instruments are our traditional, ‘solid’ investments like: